-Key intangible resources are non-physical resources on which the business model of the company fundamentally depends and which directly or indirectly constitute a source of value creation for the company in the short, medium and long term: they can generate strategic value linked to improvements in the competitive, market, business, reputational and/or risk profile of the organisation, in addition to financial value linked to the generation of cash flows over time.
-Depending on the nature or method of acquisition of intangible resources, those acquired or generated by the Unipol Group may or may not also be relevant for the purposes of preparing the financial report contained in the Consolidated Financial Statements.
+Key intangible resources are non-physical resources on which the business model of the company fundamentally depends and which directly or indirectly constitute a source of value creation for the company in the short, medium and long term: they can generate strategic value linked to improvements in the competitive, market, business, reputational and/or risk profile of the organisation, in addition to financial value linked to the generated by the Unipol Group may or may not also be relevant for the purposes of preparing the financial report contained in the Consolidated Financial Statements.
 In particular, the statement of financial position of the Unipol Group includes, under the item Intangible assets, the part of intangible assets that meet the criteria for recognition in the financial statements.
 For a description of the accounting recognition and measurement criteria for Intangible assets and the relative qualitative and quantitative information required by international accounting standards, please refer to the information provided in the notes to the consolidated financial statements.

-Given the above, in order to provide comprehensive information about key intangible resources, which therefore also include those that do not meet criteria for recognition and measurement for accounting purposes, the Unipol Group adopts conceptual frameworks as a $reference, such as the International \,Integrated \,Reporting \,Framework^6, which \,identifies \, "capital" \,as the stocks of value on which success$ depends.
+Given the above, in order to provide comprehensive information about key intangible resources, which therefore also include those that do not meet criteria for recognition and measurement for accounting purposes, the Unipol Group adopts conceptual frameworks as a reference, such as the International Integrated Reporting Framework6, which identifies "capital" as the stocks of value on which success depends.
 Among these, Unipol identifies as key intangible resources: